AquaticEcoDynamics/Peel_ARC/Data/Nutrient/README.md

 <p align="center">
   <strong>Figure.</strong> Map of sites at which nutrients were sampled (red circles) in the Peel-Harvey Estuary.
+Whilst the square symboles indicate the sampling sites of biological survey by Murdoch University (MU),
+  diamond symbols indicate the sampling sites of isotope samling.
+Color bands indicate the water depths, and red polygons indicate the regions for model and field data analysis.
 </p>

 <!--